jamesjoshuahill/gildedrose/README.md

 the code is for.

 The [Golden Master](https://github.com/jamesjoshuahill/gildedrose/blob/master/cmd/gildedrose/testdata/golden_master.txt) records the correct output for 30 days.
-You can confirm there is no diff by running the test provided, or comparing the output:
+You can confirm there is no diff by running the integration test provided, or comparing the output:

 ```bash
 $ diff <(go run cmd/gildedrose/main.go) cmd/gildedrose/testdata/golden_master.txt
 ```

 The goal of the refactoring is to make it easy to add support for Conjured items.

+## Scenarios

+There are many ways to approach this exercise.
+Here are some suggestions:

+1. Refactor the code so that it is easy to extend, then implement Conjured items.
+1. Implement Conjured items with the fewest changes.
+1. Delete all the tests, then write enough tests to allow you to implement Conjured items without breaking the other items.
+1. Delete all the code, then test drive a new implementation.
+1. New requirement: any item can be conjured and their quality changes twice as fast, e.g. Conjured Aged Brie.